-- Experience with the development and implementation of clinical/health studies - Evidence of publishing in high-ranking journals - Experience of working with SAS, Stata - Experience with evidence synthesis methods.
+- Experience with the development and implementation of clinical/health studies. - Evidence of publishing in high-ranking journals. - Understanding of precision medicine and molecular genetics more broadly. - Knowledge of antimicrobial resistance. - Experience of working with Excel and Stata. - Experience with evidence synthesis methods. - Experience of teaching and supervision of students.